Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

     "Forgot your password?" link
     "Keep me logged in" checkbox
   3. Verify that all these elements are visible and clickable.
--**Expected Result**: All elements should be visible and fully functional.
+- **Expected Result**: All elements should be visible and fully functional.

 ## Test Case 10: Login Session Timeout
 -**Test Case ID**: TC_Login_010